nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

     // and resources are isolated between different event_sources.
     // Compared with shared mode, exclusive mode will consume more resources.
     "isolation": "$isolation",
-    // acccount is optional, run runtime need an account "account": "$account"
+    // The account refers to run runtime need an account.
+    // By default, the runtime creates an account with the name of the runtime.
+You can also specify an account or not.
+It is a Service Account for Kubernetes.
+    "account": "$account"
 }
 ```